devinit/data-governance-db/README.md

-# Django project template
+# Data Governance DB

 ## Template setup

-1. Replace string "Django Project Template" with the name of your project
+1. Replace string "Data Governance DB" with the name of your project
-2. Replace string "django-project-template" with the name of your project repository slug
+2. Replace string "data-governance-db" with the name of your project repository slug
-3. Replace string "website.devinit.org" with domain of your project
+3. Replace string "datagov.devinit.org" with domain of your project

 ## Setup
 ```